mobile app bar

 Jax has since suspended his social media accounts.
 Smith then went on to say that not only was it a terrible thing to do to Shedeur, but it really put his own father, Ulbrich, at risk as well.

 “So your dad is the defensive coordinator for the Atlanta Falcons.
 You go into his laptop computer and find a number for Shedeur Sanders and you prank call him.
 First of all, it was cruel and classless for Shedeur.
 It jeopardized your dad.
 What if the Atlanta Falcons didn’t believe that it was just you?
 What if they had believed it was just him? … What if the NFL didn’t believe him?
-Your dad could have lost his job!”
+Your dad could have lost his job!”, Smith fumed.

-Jeff Ulbrich seems like a guy who lives and breathes football, and he won’t be happy that his airhead son desecrated one of the most special moments in Shedeur Sanders’ life—and it might not just be Sanders that lil’ Ulbrich pulled that crap on either.
+Jeff Ulbrich seems like a guy who lives and breathes football, and he won’t be happy that his airhead son desecrated one of the most special moments in Shedeur Sanders’ life.

 Unfortunately, Sanders won’t have the pleasure of trying to get his lick back on Ulbrich’s Falcons this year.
 His Cleveland Browns will be playing Atlanta and the rest of the NFC South in 2026, however.

-Warren, who ended up going No. 14 overall, will get a chance to face the Falcons and seek some revenge this year.
+Warren, who ended up going No.14 overall, will get a chance to face the Falcons and seek some revenge this year.
 His Indianapolis Colts drew the Falcons as their inter-conference opponent for 2025, based on division placement.

 Post Edited By:Samnur Reza